Last Updated: February 3, 2025

 Personal Life

-In 1981, Bakula wed Krista Neumann, with whom he had two children.
-The pair divorced in 1995.
-Later, in 1999, Bakula married actress Chelsea Field; they have two children.
+In 1981, Bakula married Krista Neumann.
+They had two children before divorcing in 1995.
+In 1999, Scott married actress Chelsea Field.
+They have two children.

 After rarely being home during the filming of "Quantum Leap," Bakula decided to prioritize his family while shooting later projects.
 As a result, he had it written into his "Star Trek: Enterprise" contract that filming be done by 6 PM every Wednesday so he could be home to have dinner with his family.
 During the production of "NCIS: New Orleans," he made sure to return home to Los Angeles every weekend to be with his wife.